wsfuller/react-starter/README.md

 # React Starter

-Starter boilerplate code to develop React applications using the latest versions.
+React Starter is boilerplate code base to develop React applications using the latest releases.
+This kit was also put together for those who need a focus on styling with tools we've been using for years.
+Many React starters make it difficult to write Sass or Less and often want to remove Pre-Processors altogether.
+The issue is there hasn't been any good replacements and only solutions that provide partial coverage.
+You can write inline styling but what about Media Queries?
+React is meant to be reusable and DRY, but yet we can't harness the power of CSS Pre-Processor variables?
+We believe there is a common ground here and we aim to find it.
+This kit is geared to allow you to work how you used to while providing guidelines on developing your React project with more strict disciplines.

 ### Installation & Commands:

 * `npm install yarn -g`
-* `yarn install`
+* We encourage the use of `yarn install` but you can also run `npm install`
 * `npm start` - will run webpack-dev-server
 * `npm build` - will run webpack production into `/dist`

-Why `yarn`?
-NPM is great, however Yarn adds some components that greatly improve the functionality of NPM.
-From concurrency downloading to creating a `lock` file.
+Why **yarn**?
+NPM is great, however [Yarn](https://yarnpkg.com/en/) adds some components that greatly improve the functionality of NPM.
+From concurrency downloading to creating a [`yarn.lock`](https://yarnpkg.com/en/docs/yarn-lock) file, we believe Yarn is a great addition to NPM environment.

 ### Technologies: